Various ways to install things: First, globally with dnf

 Installing elvish, the friendly interactive shell:

-✸ go get -u github.com/elves/elvish
+✸ go install -u github.com/elves/elvish@latest

 ✸ which elvish